mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Numbered lists and procedure steps

-Create numbered lists and procedure steps using numbers for the top-level list and lower case alpha characters for the first nested list.
+Create numbered lists and procedure steps using numbers for the top-level list and lowercase alpha characters for the first nested list.

 ```
   1. This is item one.